strampelligiovanni/StraKLIP/README.md

 Source: Strampelli, G.~M., Pueyo, L., Aguilar, J., et al.\ 2022, \aj, 164, 147. doi:10.3847/1538-3881/ac879e

+NOTE: This paper, while describing the same steps this last version of the StraKLIP pipeline goes though, still refer to the an older version of the pipeline.
+While still valid in concept, the actual structure of the pipeline might be slightly different from what described there.

 # Pipeline quick start guide

 Create a pipeline environment using the `straklipenv.yaml` in `src/StraKLIP`.